leotorrez/HIMI-Package/HIMI/Core/Debugger/Notifications/ErrorCompatibilityModeDisabled.md

 Mod Loading Error:

-Mod is incompatible with current WWMI version!
+Mod is incompatible with current HIMI version!

 Enable Compatibility Mode [Alt]+[F12]->[F10] to load it.